nipy/nipy/doc/devel/guidelines/bzr_workflow.rst

      bzr push bzr+ssh://cburns@bazaar.launchpad.net/~cburns/nipy/trunk-dev --remember

 You now have your own branch, stored on launchpad, and on your machine, in which you can develop nipy_ code.
+If you get an error while trying to push, see the :ref:`bzr_ssh_push_error` document for instructions on launchpad and your ssh key.

 .. _daily-development-cycle: